tfpf/points-table-projector/doc/README.md

 # Output Format
 Ordinarily, since there are four matches left, there would have been 2<sup>4</sup> = 16 different scenarios.
-However, because of favouritism, the outcomes of the two matches to be played by Banana are fixed.
+However, because of favouritism, it is assumed that Banana will win both of their remaining matches.
 Also, note that Banana cannot earn more points than Apple, and Guava cannot earn more points than Banana.
 This means that the match between Apple and Guava is inconsequential, so its result is picked randomly.
 Hence, only 2 scenarios are output.

 <details>